 “I really didn’t want you two coming along on this investigation.
 It might be dangerous,” Beebop said.

 “In case you haven’t noticed, we’ve been facing danger ever since we first went to Celahir.
 We are involved and have earned the right to come along,” Aidan protested quietly.

 “Well, let’s be careful then and stay together.
 Your mother would never forgive me if I let anything happen to you – and I wouldn’t forgive myself, either.”
 Beebop smiled at his grandchildren and they set off cautiously into the woods.

 After a solid hour of searching the woods, they hadn’t found another trace of the footprints or much of anything else.
-It seemed even the small animals were hunkered down after the snow.
+Even the small animals hunkered down after the snow.
 The only other living things they saw were a flock of birds that were most likely ravens given the size and the color of the birds.
-The birds were clustered in the top of some of the bare oaks and poplars that were scattered around Beebop’s property and gave off raucous caws as the humans walked around.
+The birds clustered in the top of the bare oaks and poplars scattered around Beebop’s property and gave off raucous caws as the humans walked around.
 Getting cold and ready to be back in the warm house, they gave up the search and headed back.
 As they neared the house they found a fresh set of footprints heading directly toward the back door.
-These were normal sized prints, but Beebop was concerned since they weren’t expecting guests and there weren’t any vehicles around.
+These were normal sized prints, but they concerned Beebop since they weren’t expecting guests and there weren’t any vehicles around.
 He urged Aidan and Maggie ahead of him and they rushed toward the backdoor that led to the mudroom.
 Without bothering to wipe their feet, they burst through the back door ready for the worst.
 Instead, they found Nana sitting at the breakfast bar talking animatedly with a tall slender elf named Findecano.